Exploring faint white dwarfs and the luminosity function with Subaru HSC and SDSS in Stripe 82: Selection Criteria of WD candidates

-Figure~\ref{fig:RPMmodel} shows a zoom-in distribution of objects selected with the detection threshold of $S/N>4$ ($\mu>4\sigma)$.
+Figure~\ref{fig:RPMmodel} shows a zoom-in distribution of objects selected with the detection threshold of $\mu/\sigma_\mu>4$.
 We also show the cooling tracks assuming different WD masses of 0.2, 0.6 and 1.3 solar masses, respectively.
-The solid lines show the H-atmosphere model, while the dashed orange line shows the He-atmosphere model.
-We computed the cooling tracks using the \texttt{PYTHON} package \texttt{WD\_models}\footnote{\url{https://github.com/SihaoCheng/WD_models}} developed by Sihao~Cheng, which are based on the model from \cite{2020ApJ...901...93B}\footnote{\url{http://www.astro.umontreal.ca/~bergeron/CoolingModels/}}.
+The solid lines show the He-atmosphere model, while the dashed line shows the H-atmosphere model.
+We derive the cooling tracks using the \texttt{PYTHON} package \texttt{WD\_models}\footnote{\url{https://github.com/SihaoCheng/WD_models}} developed by Sihao~Cheng, which are based on the model from \cite{2020ApJ...901...93B}\footnote{\url{http://www.astro.umontreal.ca/~bergeron/CoolingModels/}}.
 This package is partly similar to the \texttt{WDPhotTools} mentioned above, but more simple and flexible to make the cooling plots.
 The relevant model of WDs corresponds to the work by \cite{2011ApJ...730..128T} and \cite{2011ApJ...737...28B}, while the details of the colour calculations are given in \cite{2006AJ....132.1221H}, which represent an extension of the earlier work by \cite{1995PASP..107.1047B}.

 WDs typically exhibit a mass distribution that peaks around 0.6$M_\odot$ \citep{2007MNRAS.375.1315K}, with variations observed based on their spectra, while the surface gravity tends to have a narrow distribution around $\langle\mathrm{log}\ g\rangle=7.998\pm 0.011$, as reported by \cite{2015MNRAS.446.4078K,2016MNRAS.455.3413K,2021MNRAS.507.4646K}.
 Hence we empirically determine the following RPM cut to select WD candidates: